ysungit/wordpress/README.md

 #### Requires:

 - A valid AWS account (console or API)
-- Proper IAM role to access resources like VPCs, Subnets, InternetGateway Security Groups, EC2 instances, CloudFormation etc.
+- Proper AWS IAM role to access AWS resources: VPCs, Subnets, Internet Gateway, Security Groups, EC2 instances, CloudFormation etc.
 - Amazon Linux is required.
-The template could work on RHEL 6/7 and CentOS 6/7 with changes in 'UserData'
+The template would work on RHEL 6/7 and CentOS 6/7 with some changes in 'UserData' (eg. additional steps to install aws-cfn-bootstrap)

-#### CloudFormation template creates the following AWS resources:
+#### The CloudFormation template creates the following AWS resources:
 - A VPC and a subnet
 - Network ACLs
 - An Internet Gateway and a Routing table